formbricks/formbricks/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My contribution does not cause any warnings
 - [ ] I have removed all `console.logs`
 - [ ] I have merged the latest changes from main onto my branch with `git pull origin main`
-- [ ] My contribution causes changes to the Formbricks Docs
+- [ ] I have updated the Formbricks Docs if necessary